 The castle is also renowned for its nine-acre Walled Garden – which was recently restored to its original Georgian design featuring 18th century sculptures and the ruins of St. Brides Kirk, the final resting place of Jacobite leader Bonnie Dundee.

-The stunning gardens look out to the spectacular Highland Perthshire surroundings and feature a wide range of plant species and Scottish wildlife including a Grand Fir in Diana’s Grove which was declared as Britain’s second highest tree.
+The stunning gardens look out to the spectacular Highland Perthshire surroundings and feature a wide range of plant species and Scottish wildlife including a Grand Fir in Diana’s Grove which was declared as Britain’s second highest tree!

 A visitor attraction, museum, clan centre, wedding and conference venue and more – Castle Menzies is a beautiful 16th century castle in Highland Perthshire.